 Together, this paints a bleak picture for those living with Batten and other rare diseases.
 Why should a potentially efficacious drug be withheld from families and physicians that have collectively decided that the risk of experiencing an adverse event is worth it?

 Repurposing currently approved drugs is just one path to developing rare disease treatments.
-There are also many innovative, new therapeutic classes being explored, including clinical trials with gene therapies, which offer the possibility of a one-time cure for rare genetic diseases.
+There are also many innovative, new therapeutic classes being explored, including gene therapies, which offer the possibility of a one-time cure for rare genetic diseases.

 While powerful, these treatments also have drawbacks for patients, and their caregivers, as experimental gene therapies have been found to have numerous safety problems.
 Delivery of many gene therapies rely on viral vectors, such as adenovirus and adeno-associated viruses (AAVs), which have a tumultuous clinical history and, recently, caused clinical holds, severe adverse events, and even mortality during clinical trials.8–11

 Much like the therapeutic crisis of the past, the FDA is beginning to take action for the rare disease community, by hastening the path to approval for repurposed drugs and gene therapies.
-The Director of the FDA’s Center for Biologics Evaluation and Research, Peter Marks, announced recently that a pilot program, the next generation of Operation Warp Speed, for rare diseases with no treatments would be rolled out soon12.
+The Director of the FDA’s Center for Biologics Evaluation and Research, Peter Marks, announced recently the next iteration of Operation Warp Speed, a pilot program for rare diseases with no treatments, would be rolled out soon12.
 Promising treatments could be granted breakthrough or advanced therapy designation during clinical development, while remaining in close and transparent communication with the FDA to ensure vigilant monitoring of adverse events.

 The other avenue for furthering the development of gene therapies is by addressing the current safety concerns head-on.
 With AAV-based vectors, which make up a large percentage of the gene therapies in development, safety issues have been linked to quality issues due to poor AAV manufacturing processes.
-More specifically, AAV preparations can be contaminated with non-therapeutic capsids.
+More specifically, AAV gene therapy preparations can be contaminated with non-therapeutic payloads packaged in the viral capsids.
 These capsids can be empty or contain truncated viral vectors and thus don’t contribute to a potential therapeutic effect.

 For gene therapy, dose is determined by the number of full viral genomes the patient is supposed to receive.
 Therefore, if the manufacturing run results in 25% of capsids filled with truncations or contaminants (helper plasmids), the patient would receive well over that number of viral particles in their dosing regimen.

-This significant increase in the number of viral particles the patient receives leads to an increase of likelihood that an inflammatory immune response is made and is detrimental to the patient.
+This significant increase in the number of viral particles the patient receives leads to an increase of likelihood that an inflammatory and potentially deleterious immune response is made by the patient.
 This type of intense negative immune response is what stopped gene therapy development in the late 1990s8.